-These results are an approximation of the impact of non-industrial loading to the Bucklin Point and Field's Point WWTFs.
-From TABLE 19 it is evident that a large percentage of the influent copper, lead, and zinc concentrations observed at the NBC wastewater treatment facilities are from non-industrial background sources; the value for residential zinc concentrations even exceeds the Field's Point influent concentration.
-The range of values for the residential zinc was 29 to 878 ppb and a standard deviation of 176.
-Given the highly variable data, these median value comparisons of wastestream concentrations should be considered approximations.
+These results can be used to approximate the impact of non-industrial loading to both Bucklin Point and Field's Point.
+From TABLE 19 it is evident that a large percentage of the influent copper, lead, and zinc concentrations observed at the NBC wastewater treatment facilities are from non-industrial background sources.
+The value for residential zinc concentrations exceeds the average Field's Point influent concentration for 2004.
+The range of values for the residential zinc was 26.5 ppb to 625 ppb.
+Cadmium and lead background loading values exceeded average 2004 Bucklin Point influent concentrations, with values ranging from 0.28 to 2.63 ppb for cadmium and 1.58 to 115 ppb for lead.

 The sources of these background-loading contributions are likely discharges from domestic users, street runoff, leaching of piping and contaminated urban soils.
-Much lower contributions from non-industrial sources are observed for nickel and silver.
-Background contributions are less than 20% for these metals.
-Cadmium concentrations are close to current detection limits and therefore the data is less conclusive.
+Much lower contributions from non-industrial sources are observed for nickel, approximately 12% of total influent loading.
+All other metals indicate a significant background source component, despite the high variability of the data.
+Cadmium and silver concentrations are close to current detection limits and therefore the data is less conclusive.

 EMDA is continuing to improve and update studies of pollutant loads throughout the collection system.
-Understanding non-industrial sources is important to permit development and planning to reduce loading to our WWTFs and to Narragansett Bay.
-EMDA is working to use flow measurements and data to choose study sites that will describe mass loading from domestic, storm runoff, and major drainage basins as well as at metering stations on NBC's interceptors.
-From this analysis, it is obvious that large percentages of the toxic pollutant loads to the Field's Point and Bucklin Point Wastewater Treatment Facilities are from residential sources that are beyond the control of the NBC regulatory program.
+Understanding non-industrial sources is important to permit development and planning to reduce loading to our POTWs and to Narragansett Bay.
+EMDA is working to use flow measurements and data to choose study sites that will accurately describe mass loading from domestic, storm runoff, and major drainage basins as well as at metering stations on NBC's interceptors.
+From this analysis, it is obvious that large percentages of the toxic pollutant loads to Field's Point and Bucklin Point are from residential sources that are beyond the control of the NBC regulatory program.